 The funding policy is based upon pay-as-you go financing.

-The School Employee Benefits Board (SEBB) collects benefit premiums from all school district entities for covered employees.
+The SEBB collects benefit premiums from all school district entities for covered employees.
 The premium includes a fee, established in state law.
 The purpose of this fee is to cover the impact of the subsidized rate of health care benefits for school retirees who elect to purchase their health care benefits through the state Health Care Authority PEBB plan.
-For the fiscal year 2019-20, SEBB was required to collect for the HCA \$994.00 per month per eligible employee to support the program.
-This amount is set forth in the state's operating budget and is subject to change on an annual basis.
+The amount collected is set forth in the state's operating budget and is subject to change on an annual basis.
 This amount is not actuarially determined and is not placed in a trust to pay the obligations for post-employment health care benefits.

+For the fiscal year 2020-21, the Richland School District paid \$20,691,128.00 in total to HCA-SEBB.
 The District has no control over the benefits offered to retirees, the rates charged to retirees, nor the fee paid to the Health Care Authority.
 The District does not determine its annual required contribution, nor the net other post-employment benefit obligation associated with this plan.
 These amounts are not shown on the financial statements.

 For further information on the results of the actuarial valuation of the employer provided subsidies associated with the state's PEBB plan, refer to the Office of the State Actuary.

-The plan does not issue a separate report; however, additional information is included in the State of Washington Comprehensive Annual Financial Report, which is available on the OFM website.
+The plan does not issue a separate report; however, additional information is included in the State of Washington Annual Comprehensive Financial Report, which is available on the OFM website.